The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

 For many people, this is an ideal approach.

-But for those who need a faster route, getting into ketosis in 24 hours might be the better way to go.
+But for those who need a faster route, getting into ketosis in 24 hours might just be the right thing to do.

 This is why the following keto kickstart plan takes a nearly zero-carb approach.